dart-lang/site-www/src/tools/dartpad/troubleshoot.md

-If the code is using language or library features no longer supported in the latest stable release of Dart, the code may no longer analyze or run.
+If the code is using language or library features no longer supported in the latest stable release of Dart, the code may no longer analyze or run without errors.

 * If the code worked in the previous Dart release, consider switching to the **old channel**